Professor Susannah Ticciati

 - Scriptural Reasoning

 Susannah Ticciati’s research in Christian theology has a constructive emphasis, treating traditional doctrinal loci in the light of contemporary concerns.
 It is resourced both by Scripture and by historical theologians, and involves creative rereading of both.
-On the Scriptural side she has worked closely with the book of Job and Wisdom literature more widely, and with aspects of Paul’s epistolary output.
-From the tradition, Augustine and Karl Barth are key interlocutors.
-Thematically, her focuses include the doctrine of creation ex nihilo, the relation between divine and creaturely agency, the doctrine of election, and the problem of Christian supersessionism, with a particular interest in the identity of Israel for Christian theology.
+On the Scriptural side she has worked closely with the book of Job and Wisdom literature more widely, and with aspects of Paul’s epistles.
+From the tradition, Augustine of Hippo and Karl Barth are key interlocutors.
+Thematically, her focuses include the doctrine of creation ex nihilo, the relation between divine and creaturely agency, the doctrine of election, the problem of Christian supersessionism, and normativity in the public square.
 Her approach is strongly apophatic, emphasising God’s transcendence of language.
-Semiotics is an important philosophical resource for her theology.

 For more details, please see her full research profile.

 Dr Ticciati teaches modules in Systematic Theology at all levels (undergraduate and postgraduate).
 She supervises PhD students working in Systematic Theology and at the intersection between Systematic Theology and Biblical Studies, including biblical hermeneutics.